yellow wood sorrrell also known as Creeping Oxalis

 • Aesthetically the bright yellow flowers can be an issue.

-The stolons of Creeping oxalis creep above the ground, and are up to 60 mm long.
-The slightly hairy stems are light green to red purple, and slightly thickened.
+The stolons of Creeping oxalis spread across the ground, and are up to 60 mm long.
+The slightly thickened, hairy stems are light green to red purple.
 Trifoliate leaves alternate along these stems, and it’s these leaves that cause confusion with White Clover.

-The are two easy ways to tell White Clover and Creeping oxalis apart:
+The are two easy ways to tell Creeping oxalis and White Clover apart:

-• The flower of Creeping oxalis is yellow.
+• The Creeping oxalis flower is yellow.
 White Clover has pink or white flowers.

-• White Clover has a distinct white marking on its leaves.
-Creeping oxalis does not have this.
+• White Clover has a distinct white mark on its leaves.
+Oxalis corniculata doesn’t have this.

-Another weed it is often mistaken for is Soursob or Soursop (Oxalis pes-caprae).
+Creeping oxalis is often mistaken for Soursob or Soursop (Oxalis pes-caprae).
 The main differences between these are:

-• Soursob does not have creeping above ground stolons and reproduces via bulbs.
+• Soursob doesn’t spread via above ground stolons.
+It reproduces via bulbs.

-• The flowers of Creeping oxalis are much smaller than those of Soursob.
+• The flowers of Creeping oxalis are smaller than those of Soursob.

-• Soursop grows well in heavy, fertile, well-drained soils and tends to favour areas not prone to frost.
+• Soursop favours heavy, fertile, well-drained soils, and areas not prone to frost.
 Creeping oxalis is more frost tolerant.

-• Soursob flowers mainly in the Winter and goes dormant over the Summer.
+• Soursob flowers mainly in the Winter and is dormant over the Summer.

-The leaves of Creeping oxalis have a lemony flavor and you can use these to make a Vitamin C rich tea.
-However, it contains large amounts of oxalic acid (hence its name) which can block calcium absorption in the body.
+The leaves of Creeping oxalis have a lemon flavor and you can use these to make a Vitamin C rich tea.
+However, it contains large amounts of oxalic acid (hence its name) which blocks calcium absorption in the body.

 How to Identify Creeping oxalis.